ak4u803/YT_SEO/README.md

 ### Tips for Best Results

 1. **Use Complete Information**: Videos with detailed descriptions and transcripts yield better suggestions
+2. **Leverage ML Tags**: Combine ML-predicted tags with traditional tags for maximum discoverability
-2. **Regular Analysis**: Re-analyze videos periodically as trends change
+3. **Regular Analysis**: Re-analyze videos periodically as trends change
-3. **Test Different Regions**: Try different regional settings if you have an international audience
+4. **Test Different Regions**: Try different regional settings if you have an international audience
-4. **Adjust Weights**: Customize metric weights based on your specific goals (e.g., prioritize trend alignment for viral content)
+5. **Adjust Weights**: Customize metric weights based on your specific goals (e.g., prioritize trend alignment for viral content)
-5. **Monitor Trends**: Use shorter timeframes (1-7 days) for rapidly changing niches
+6. **Monitor Trends**: Use shorter timeframes (1-7 days) for rapidly changing niches
+7. **Trust the AI**: ML-predicted tags often discover relevant categories you might not have considered
-6. **Combine Tags**: Use a mix of suggested tags and trend-based tags for optimal results
+8. **Combine Methods**: Use both ML and traditional tags for the best coverage

 ## Understanding the Metrics